duthied/Free-Friendika/doc/Migrate.md

 ## Completing installation process

+Ensure your DNS settings point to your new server.

 Complete the installation by adjusting the configuration settings and set up the required daily cron job.